Skip to content

 reality check, the key question being:

-If you get a divorce, have you thought what your financial life could look like at the
+If you get a divorce, have you thought what your financial life could look like at the end of that?

 As a Divorce Consultant, David explores this due to the vast financial change your